-The evidence suggests that Iran’s methods are at their strongest where it can take on its opponents within a populated area, in a mixed political and military context, and weakest where it faces conventional resistance and a hard border separating it from its enemies.
-This means that in the emergent contest, Iran is strongest in Lebanon and regime-controlled Syria, powerful and dangerous in Iraq and potentially in the Kurdish controlled, US guaranteed part of Syria, and weaker and with fewer options in Yemen and Gaza.
+The evidence suggests that Iran’s methods are at their strongest where it can take on its opponents within a populated area, in a mixed political and military context; and weakest where it faces conventional resistance and a hard border separating it from its enemies.
+This means that in the emergent contest, Iran is strongest in Lebanon and regime-controlled Syria, powerful and dangerous in Iraq and potentially so in the Kurdish-controlled, US-guaranteed part of Syria; and weaker and with fewer options in Yemen and Gaza.

-Iran enjoyed and benefited from the moment when the Arab world was at its most fragmented, and the west at its most rudderless.
+Iran enjoyed and benefited from the moment when the Arab world was at its most fragmented and the West at its most rudderless.
 That period may now be coming to an end.
-The ‘strategy of tension’, utilizing political and paramilitary means, eschewing conventional ones, remains the IRGC’s preferred method of struggle.
-The period now opening up in the region will determine its continued efficacy.
+The “strategy of tension,” utilizing political and paramilitary means and eschewing conventional ones, remains the IRGC’s preferred method of struggle.
+The period now opening up in the region will determine the continued efficacy of these methods.
 Much will depend on the extent to which anti-Iranian efforts can be coordinated and organized under US leadership.

 Conclusion

-So US strategy should constitute a coordinated effort in three complementary areas – economic, military and political, with the intention of producing Iranian defeats and setbacks in the variety of areas in which Teheran is currently committed, while raising the cost of these endeavors, thus producing further unrest at home.
+United States strategy should constitute a coordinated effort in three complementary areas: economic, military and political, with the intention of producing Iranian defeats and setbacks in the variety of areas in which Teheran is currently committed; while raising the cost of these endeavors, thus producing further unrest at home.
 The military and political elements of such a strategy should be coordinated with regional allies.

 Iran is likely to seek to respond using the asymmetrical means and the activation of proxies which are its hallmark.
-This is likely to prove most effective where US and US associated personnel are deployed in areas of competition between the sides.
+This is likely to prove most effective where US and US-associated personnel are deployed in areas of competition between the sides.

 What should Israel be doing?

 Israel has a central role to play in the effort to raise the cost of the Iranian effort to acquire a dominant position specifically in Syria.
-Prime Minister Netanyahu and others have made clear Israeli determination to prevent Iranian consolidation and entrenchment in the country.
-Far reaching action has already been taken.
-These efforts should continue.
-Iran should be faced with the choice of spending more in order to repair and maintain its investment in Syria, at a time when it will be facing renewed and intensified economic sanctions, or withdrawing or reducing its presence in Syria, thus demonstrating to the Iranian people the failure of the IRGC’s methods.
+Prime Minister Binyamin Netanyahu and others have made clear the Israeli determination to prevent Iranian consolidation and entrenchment in the country.
+Far-reaching action has already been taken, and should continue.
+Iran should be faced with the choice of spending more in order to repair and maintain its investment in Syria, at a time when it will be facing renewed and intensified economic sanctions; or withdrawing from or reducing its presence in Syria, thus demonstrating to the Iranian people the failure of the IRGC’s methods.

-In addition, Israel should seek to ensure a continued US commitment to maintain its presence in eastern Syria, in order to continue to block the Iranian land corridor from the Iraq Iran border to the border with Israel and to Lebanon.
+In addition, Israel should seek to ensure a continued US commitment to maintain its presence in eastern Syria in order to continue to block the Iranian land corridor from the Iraq-Iran border to the border with Israel, and to Lebanon and the Mediterranean coast of Syria.

-In the economic and political areas, it is likely to be Israel’s high regional knowledge and the quality of its intelligence collection and analysis which will play an important role in the combined effort.
+In the economic and political arenas, it is likely that Israel’s high regional knowledge and the quality of its intelligence collection and analysis will play an important role in the combined allied effort.

-Also, Israel should endeavor to ensure western awareness that Lebanon has today effectively become fully dominated by Hizballah, and that it today stands as an example of what happens when Iranian ambitions are not resisted.
-The purpose of this effort would be two-fold: firstly, to prepare the ground for a situation in which in a future war with Hizballah, Israel would relate to Lebanon as a whole, rather than Hizballah alone, as the enemy.
+Finally, it is imperative that Israel make the West aware that Lebanon has effectively become fully dominated by Hizballah, and that it stands as an example today of what happens when Iranian ambitions are not resisted.
+The purpose of this effort would be twofold: first, to prepare the ground for a situation in which in a future war with Hizballah, Israel would relate to Lebanon as a whole, rather than to Hizballah alone, as the enemy.
 Secondly, this effort should form part of a wider attempt to cause western countries to divest from Hizballah-controlled Lebanon, thus placing further financial pressure on Iran.